Cremona groups over finite fields, Neretin groups, and non-positively curved cube complexes: Cubulation of Neretin groups

 \begin{proposition} Let $\kk$ be a finite field, $S$ a surface over $\kk$ and $\Gamma\subset\Bir(S)$ a finitely generated subgroup such that for every element in $\gamma\in\Gamma$ there exists a regular projective surface $S'$ over $\kk$ such that $\gamma$ is conjugate to an element in $\BBir(S')$, then there exists a regular projective surface $T$ over $\kk$ such that $\Gamma$ is conjugate to a subgroup of $\BBir(T)$. \end{proposition}

-\begin{proof} We consider the action of $\Gamma$ on the $\CAT(0)$ cube complex $\mathscr{C}(S)$.
-By assumption, every element in $\Gamma$ acts by an elliptic isometry on $\mathscr{C}(S)$, so by Theorem~\ref{thm:PurelyEll}, $\Gamma$ fixes a vertex in $\mathscr{C}(S)$.
+\begin{proof} Again we consider the action of $\Gamma$ on the $\CAT(0)$ cube complex $\mathscr{C}$.
+Our assumption implies that every element in $\Gamma$ acts by an elliptic isometry on $\mathscr{C}$, so by Theorem~\ref{thm:PurelyEll}, $\Gamma$ fixes a vertex in $\mathscr{C}(S)$.
 Hence, by Lemma~\ref{lem:CremonaElliptic}, there exists a regular projective surface $T$ such that $\Gamma$ is conjugate to a subgroup of $\BBir(T)$. \end{proof}

+\begin{remark} Let $S$ be a surface over a finite field $\kk$.
+By considering the action of $\Bir(S)$ by almost automorphisms on its rational blow-up forest $\FF S(\kk)$, we obtain an isometric action on the CAT(0) cube complex $\mathscr{C}$ associated to $\FF S(\kk)$.
+The cube complex $\mathscr{C}$ has the advantage of being locally compact.
+However, the subset of elements in $\Bir(S)$ fixing a vertex in $\mathscr{C}$ is very large: it consists exactly of the elements that are conjugate to a birational transformation that is bijective on $\kk$-points on some regular projective surface.

+In \cite{lonjou-urech}, two other CAT(0) cube complexes are constructed with an isometric action of $\Bir(S)$.
+Most importantly, the \emph{blow-up complex}, whose vertex stabilisers correspond exactly to projectively regularisable elements in $\Bir(S)$.
+Therefore, the subset of elements in $\Bir(S)$ that induce loxodromic elements on the blow-up complex is strictly larger than the subset of elements in $\Bir(S)$ inducing loxodromic elements on $\mathscr{C}$.

+Another weakening of the blow-up complex is the CAT(0) cube complex $\mathcal{C}^0$ constructed in \cite{lonjou-urech}.
+The elements in $\Bir(S)$ fixing a vertex in $\mathcal{C}^0$ are exactly the (not necessarily projectively) regularisable elements in $\Bir(S)$.
+Hence, also the subset of elements in $\Bir(S)$ that induce loxodromic elements on the blow-up complex is strictly larger than the subset of elements in $\Bir(S)$ inducing loxodromic elements on $\mathcal{C}^0$.
+The main advantage of $\mathcal{C}^0$ is that it can be constructed for varieties of arbitrary dimension. \end{remark}

 \paragraph{Proof of the fixed-point theorem.} From now on, we assume that the reader is familiar with the geometry of CAT(0) cube complexes.
 Before turning to Theorem \ref{thm:PurelyEll}, we need two preliminary lemmas.
 The first one is well-known and contained in the proof \cite[Theorem~5.1]{Sageev-ends_of_groups}.
 We include a proof for the reader's convenience.